ivop/frida/README.md

 ###### Notes:

 * Use latest Qt5 5.15.x.
-* Linux builds with both clang and g++.
+* Linux builds with both clang++ and g++.
 * Windows builds with MinGW-g++, MS compiler is not supported.
-* macOS builds with clang that comes with XCode.
+* macOS builds with clang++ that comes with XCode.
-* FreeBSD builds with clang. gcc9 and gcc10 give an ICE (internal compiler error), gcc11 and gcc12 have broken PCH support.
+* FreeBSD builds with clang++. gcc9 and gcc10 give an ICE (internal compiler error), gcc11 and gcc12 have broken PCH support.
 * OpenBSD builds with eg++.